onekiwano/onekiwano.github.io/_pages/home.md

   <p>
     If you have any question feel free to contact us!
-If you want to be contacted when we are ready to provide a service, drop your email in the following form, or leave a comment if you know how we could be more useful to you:
+If you want to be contacted when we are ready to provide a service, drop your email in the following form, or leave a comment if you know how we could be more useful to you.
   </p>
   </div>